Your cloud bill grows every time you succeed. It shouldn't.

 ~$2M/yrWhat 37signals (Basecamp/HEY) reported saving by leaving the cloud.

 Most "leave the cloud" pitches sell you a migration no matter what.
 I don't.
 If your bill is spiky, mostly idle, or dominated by managed services rather than traffic, moving it can cost more once you count the engineering time.
-The Assessment exists to find that out before you spend a cent on a migration.
+The assessment exists to find that out before you spend a cent on a migration — and I won't put you on a managed plan that doesn't save you more than it costs.

 Honest math beats a bigger invoice.
 "Zero ongoing cost" is a myth — someone always runs the servers.
-I price that in, then show you whether the savings still win.
-Often they do.
-Sometimes they don't, and I'll say so.
+That's the job I'm pricing.
+The savings share is measured against your starting bill, dated and sourced in your monthly report, so you can always see you're ahead.
+Often you are.
+Sometimes you wouldn't be, and I'll say so.

 Who this is for